pangenome/odgi/docs/rst/commands/odgi_cover.rst

 odgi cover
 #########

-find a path cover of the variation graph
+Cover the graph with paths.

 SYNOPSIS
 ========